 Ronan McHugh plays Mellotron on two tracks on the main release, with a string line under the guitar on Drive-In Saturday and a more upfront (and real?) octave string part on Little Bit Of Love, making a first (and last?) for the band.
 There's a multitude of bonus tracks on various versions, including a whole eight-track disc attached to the Japanese version, with a Mellotron-fuelled take on Bowie's Space Oddity, amongst Queen (a crap version of Dear Friends), Tom Petty and The Stooges.
-I'm not sure of the point of albums like this, as anyone who's a fan of the era will own most of the originals, anyway and are younger Leppard fans interested?
+I'm not sure of the point of albums like this, as anyone who's a fan of the era will own most of the originals, anyway, and are younger Leppard fans interested?
+Are there any younger Leppard fans?
 Anyway, not a bad covers set, as they go, but not much Mellotron.

 Chariot (2003, 37.54) **/T